rishujn987/Shopify/README.md

 # 🛍️ Shopify

-**Buyzaar** is a modern clothing e-commerce website built with **React.js**, featuring dynamic category pages, a functional shopping cart, and a sleek UI.
+**Shopify** is a modern clothing e-commerce website built with **React.js**, featuring dynamic category pages, a functional shopping cart, and a sleek UI.

 ---